visgl/deck.gl/docs/developer-guide/custom-widgets/README.md

 }
 ```

-It's most convenient to use TypeScript, but it can also be implemented in JavaScript.
+It's most convenient to use TypeScript, but widgets can also be implemented in JavaScript.

 ### Defining Widget Properties